-Eric S. Sprott is the founder, Chairman and Chief Investment Officer of the Corporation.
+Eric S. Sprott is the founder and Chairman of the Corporation.
 Arthur Richards "Rick" Rule IV is the founder of GRIL, SAM USA and RCIC and the Chief Executive Officer of Sprott U.S. Some of the Corporation's clients have invested in the Investment Products because of the personal reputations of Mr. Sprott and/or Mr. Rule.
-While management believes both Mr. Sprott and Mr. Rule have created strong teams at SAM and Sprott U.S., respectively, if either is unable or unwilling in the future to continue to have an active role, retires, becomes incapacitated or suffers from a long-term disability or dies, the Corporation may not be able to retain some of its existing clients or employees, which could lead to a decline in revenues.
+While management believes both Mr. Sprott and Mr. Rule have created strong teams at SAM and Sprott U.S., respectively, if either is unable or unwilling in the future to continue to have an active role, retires, becomes incapacitated or suffers from a long-term disability or dies before the Corporation's succession plan is fully executed, the Corporation may not be able to retain some of its existing clients or employees, which could lead to a decline in revenues.